 Blue USB Port / Connector

 USB 3.x port is the Third Specification of USB.
 USB 3.x has two versions.USB 3.0 and 3.1.
-Blue USB Port is typically a USB 3.0 Port which was released in 2013.
+Blue USB Port is typically a USB 3.0 Port that was released in 2013.
 USB 3.0 port is also called a SuperSpeed (SS) USB port.
 It has a double S (ie SS) near the USB port in your CPU casing and laptop.
 Its theoretical maximum throughput is 5.0 Gbps which seems to be around 10 times faster than USB 2.0.
 But practically it doesn't give 5 Gbps and will sure give 5 Gbps in near future with the development of hardware technology.

 Blue USB 3.0 Port is backward compatible with USB 1.1 and USB 2.0 devices.
 This port supports duplex communication which means data transfer in both directions can happen at the same time.
 In another word, it can read and write